 CDU is a private, nonprofit, community-founded, student-centered University committed to cultivating diverse health professional leaders who are dedicated to social justice and health equity for underserved populations through outstanding education, clinical service and community engagement.
 Primary role and responsibilities include: grants management and project oversight; evaluation of outcomes including data collection, statistical analysis, and report writing; and community presentation of findings.

 BBSHF is a National grassroots organization that seeks to train and provide ongoing support to participating salons, their clients and surrounding neighborhoods so that we bridge the gap in health disparities in our communities across the country.
 Primary role and responsibilities include: identifying and recruiting hair salons, champions and hair stylists for participation in the program; branding and marketing; and event planning.
+BBSHF is a part of the training classes and follows up with the stylist throughout the year to provide educational information updates, surveys and promo items.

 KP is one of the largest nonprofit health care delivery systems whose mission is to provide high quality, affordable health care services and to improve the health of our members and communities it serves.
 Through its Community Health Programs of Southern California, KP awarded an $80,000 grant to pilot Mindful Beauty over the next three years.
 Primary role and responsibilities include: funding and technical assistance through the Center for Nonprofit Management.